 Published under the name of the International Electrotechnical Commission, IEC 31010 is a complementary standard on risk assessment and risk analysis techniques that was updated in 2019 after also being introduced in 2009.
 It's jointly developed by ISO and the IEC, includes both of their logos and can be bought from either organization.

 COSO vs. ISO 31000: How they're similar

-ISO 31000 and COSO's ERM framework have the same ultimate goal: helping organizations to implement effective risk management strategies and processes.
+ISO 31000 and COSO's ERM framework have the same goal: helping organizations to implement effective risk management strategies and processes.
 Here are some similarities between the two standards that risk management experts and software vendors commonly cite:

 - ISO 31000 and COSO both focus on techniques and methods used to evaluate, manage and monitor risks.
 In many ways, they're representations of the same body of knowledge.

-- Both ISO 31000 and COSO stress the importance of embedding risk management into an organization's decision-making processes so corporate executives and business managers understand the risks and how they relate to organizational objectives when they make business decisions.
+- Both ISO 31000 and COSO stress the importance of embedding risk management into an organization's decision-making processes so corporate executives and business managers understand risks and how they relate to organizational objectives when they make business decisions.

 - Both emphasize the need to review risks and revise ERM strategies and controls as new business issues and requirements emerge.

 - The two standards were both updated at about the same time to make it easier to understand and implement them.